dimitri-nicolo/calico/master/getting-started/essentials/index.md

 ---
-title: Obtaining Tigera Networking Essentials
+title: Obtaining Tigera Essentials
 ---

-Tigera Networking Essentials consists of the open source Project Calico, with complementary monitoring and management tools.
+Tigera Essentials consists of the open source Project Calico, with complementary monitoring and management tools.
 Most of the software is open source, but the additions are not.
 This guide details how to obtain copies of the relevant binaries.